-I am a Ph.D. candidate in Computer Science and Engineering at the University of Michigan where my research focuses on computer security and privacy.
+I am a security researcher with a Ph.D. in Computer Science and Engineering from the University of Michigan.

-I am advised by Prof. J. Alex Halderman and funded by an NSF Graduate Research Fellowship and the Post-9/11 GI Bill.
+In my graduate education, I was advised by Prof. J. Alex Halderman and funded by an NSF Graduate Research Fellowship and the Post-9/11 GI Bill.

 Zakir Durumeric, Zane Ma, Drew Springall, Richard Barnes, Nick Sullivan, Elie Bursztein, Michael Bailey, J. Alex Halderman, and Vern Paxson